Candidate Resource Center

 Peace Action’s Policy Briefings are oriented towards current Members of Congress.
 They offer in-depth policy analysis and steps Members of Congress can take to shape U.S. policies in specific issue areas.
 Also included is a list of congressional action steps, which put all of our core asks for Members of Congress in one place.

-July 2022 policy analysis prescribing approaches for reducing Pentagon bloat.
-Includes: Rein in Pentagon Spending to Address Real Security Threats; Americans Want Money in Human Needs, Not the Pentagon; Pentagon Spending is Not an Effective Job Creator; Saving On the Pentagon Can Fund a Lot; and Steps Members of Congress Can Take.
+June 2023 policy analysis prescribing approaches for reducing Pentagon bloat.
+Includes: Rein in Pentagon Spending to Address Real Security Threats; Americans Want Money in Human Needs, Not the Pentagon; Misuse and Gouging: Pentagon Spending Has Been Wasteful for Years; and Steps Members of Congress Can Take.

 July 2022 policy analysis prescribing best action for Ukraine.
 Includes: End Bloodshed, Avert a Global Economic Crisis, & Prevent Nuclear Catastrophe; The U.S. Must Avoid and Prevent Escalation, Resist Expanding War Aims; and Steps Members of Congress Can Take.